 House prices throughout the United States have risen rapidly over the last decade, although prices in Houston seem cheaper than in other states.

-A combination of no income tax, low sales tax, and risk of flooding are factors for cheaper housing in Houston.
-There are also cheaper groceries in Houston where you can get more than a third compared to other states.
+No income tax, low sales tax, and risk of flooding are factors for cheaper housing in Houston.
+Houston also has more affordable groceries, where you can get more than a third compared to other states.

 What Makes Houston Cheap?

-The reason Houston is cheap is that Texas, the state where it lies, is cheap overall.
+Houston is cheap because Texas, the state where it lies, is cheap overall.
 This is because it’s a state with no income taxes.
-Not only that, but its cost of living is generally a lot less than in other states.
+Also, its cost of living is generally a lot less than in other states.

-The fact that groceries in Houston would be 42% cheaper than in New York is a prime example of this.
+A prime example is that groceries in Houston would be 42% cheaper than in New York.
 On the same basis, living in New York would cost you twice as much as it would if you were living in Texas.

-While other cities in Texas are also cheap, like Austin and Dallas, Houston is still the cheapest of the bunch.
+While other cities in Texas are also cheap, like Austin and Dallas, Houston is still the most affordable.
 Not to mention, it’s also the biggest, that’s why living there is quite a bargain.

 It’s Prone to Floods

-There are 80,311 properties that are at risk of being affected by flooding in the upcoming 30 years.
+80,311 properties are at risk of being affected by flooding in the upcoming 30 years.
 This number makes up 31% of all the properties in Houston, which is a pretty large percentage if you’re talking about living safely.

-It’s worth mentioning that the risk is more about posing a challenge to day-to-day life in the city’s community and less about the complete destruction of the city.
+It’s worth mentioning that the risk is more about posing a challenge to day-to-day life in the city’s community and less about the city’s destruction.

 Perhaps this is why if you compare two similar apartments, the one in Houston would be much cheaper to rent or buy than the one in New York.